Dominic Bird

 Dominic Bird (born 9 April 1991) is a New Zealand rugby union player who plays as a lock and has represented the All Blacks.
 He has also played for Canterbury and Wellington in the Mitre 10 Cup, the Crusaders and Chiefs in Super Rugby.
 He has also played for Racing 92 in the French Top 14.

 Early life

 Bird was educated at Central Hawkes Bay College.
-He debuted for the 1st XV in 2007 and went on to captain the side in 2008 in a historic victory over Hastings Boys High school alongside other key players the likes of Bredon Edmonds (NZ Maori), Mua Sala (Spain), Karawa Russell (Waipawa Country United Mens), Jack Richardson (Ruatoria CITY), Andrew Burnt (Wakeley Sheild).
+He debuted for the 1st XV in 2007 and went on to captain the side in 2008 in a historic victory over Hastings Boys High school alongside other key players the likes of Bredon Edmonds (NZ Maori), Mua Sala (Spain), Andrew Burne (Napier Tech), Jack Richardson (Ruatoria CITY).
 Born in Hawke's Bay, Bird moved to Christchurch where he attended Lincoln University on a Rugby Scholarship.

 Career

 Bird was a member of the New Zealand Under 20 team which won the 2011 IRB Junior World Championship in Italy.